cannmirror/pto-isa/README.md

 # PTO Tile Lib

-Parallel Tile Operation (PTO) is a virtual instruction set architecture designed by Ascend CANN, focusing on Tile-level operations.
-This repository offers high-performance, cross-platform Tile operations based on different Ascend platforms.
-By porting to PTO instruction sequences, users can migrate Ascend hardware easily.
+Parallel Tile Operation (PTO) is a virtual instruction set architecture designed by Ascend CANN, focusing on tile-level operations.
+This repository offers high-performance, cross-platform tile operations across Ascend platforms.
+By porting to PTO instruction sequences, users can migrate Ascend hardware more easily.

 ## News